Academics

 Honors Scholars Program

-• Be nominated for membership in the National Society of Collegiate Scholars (NSCS), which can increase the marketability of your labor power and help you identify a career path.
+• Boost your professional profile: Be nominated for the National Society of Collegiate Scholars (NSCS), enhancing your resume and helping you explore potential career paths.

 Learn More